williamclot/Privacy-Preserving-Ridge-Regression/README.md

 ## How to use this code:

-For the moment the different section of the project are still not connected with each other.

 To execute the encryption with paillier homomorphic encryption you simply need python3 with a `phe` (pailler homomorphic encryption) that can be installed easily using:
 ```bash
 pip3 install phe